panhuangru/cs_taiwan_2022/OSI作業.md

 **7 LAYER FUNCTION
 ## LAYER (7) APPLICATION:
  - IS THE ONLY LAYER WHERE USER CAN COMMUNICATE WITH THE DATA(send and receive data and present meaningful data to user.)
- -PROVIDES USER INTERFACE AND SUPPORT SERVICES FOR NETWORK APPLICATION(EX:Hypertext Transfer Protocol (HTTP), File Transfer Protocol (FTP), Post Office Protocol (POP), Simple Mail Transfer Protocol (SMTP), and Domain Name System (DNS).
+ - PROVIDES USER INTERFACE AND SUPPORT SERVICES FOR NETWORK APPLICATION(EX:Hypertext Transfer Protocol (HTTP), File Transfer Protocol (FTP), Post Office Protocol (POP), Simple Mail Transfer Protocol (SMTP), and Domain Name System (DNS).
 ## LAYER (6) PRESENTATION
  - RESPONSIBLE FOR TRANSLATION / COMPRESSION / ENCYPTION OR DECRYPTION +Translation: vonvert data to machine understandable format +Compression: reducing data size to transfer more quickly and ensure that no appreciable loss in quality +encrytipn or dycryption: encryption scamble data to unreadable form and decryption scramble data back to readable form
+  - presentation protocol:Apple Filing Protocol (AFP)/NetWare Core Protocol (NCP)/Secure Socket Layer (SSL),....
 ## LAYER (5) SESSION
- +Help setting up and managing conncetions enabling sending and receiving data +Control how to start and end session: remain open and functional while data is stranfering and close when it end +Authenticate user's identity and authourize user to access the file +dialog controller: allow system to comunicate in duplex or half duplex mode +session management: manage which data packet belongs to which file
+ +Help setting up and managing conncetions enabling sending and receiving data +Control how to start and end session: remain open and functional while data is stranfering and close when it end +Authenticate user's identity and authourize user to access the file +dialog controller: allow system to comunicate in duplex or half duplex mode +session management: manage which data packet belongs to which file protocol:SMPP, Short Message Peer-to-Peer/PPTP, Point-to-Point Tunneling Protocol,...
 ## LAYER (4) TRANSPORT
  +segmentation: break data from r into segment
- +flow control: controls the amount of date being transmitted +Error control: checking if data was receive fully and correctly +one of the most common ex of transport layer is TCP and UDP
+ +flow control: controls the amount of date being transmitted +Error control: checking if data was receive fully and correctly +one of the most common example of transport layer is TCP and UDP
  ## LAYER (3) NETWORK
  +breaking up segments into network packets, and reassembling the packets on the receiving end.
  +routing:chose the best path to delivery from source to destination